gggliuye/gggliuye.github.io/Study/MBA/innov/01strinov.md

 3. **Characteristics of MSPs**: (1) each group of participants (a "side") is a customer of the MSP in some meaningful way, and (2) the MSP enables direct interaction between the sides.
 4. **Strategic Decisions**: (1) the number of sides to bring on board; (2) design; (3) pricing structures; and (4) governance rules.
 5. **Network Effects**: The article also discusses the network effects that MSPs may exhibit, including one-sided network effects and cross-side network effects.

+## 4.2 The Strategic Logic

+The strategic logic involves transitioning from a traditional pipeline business model, which focuses on linear value chains, to <u>a platform model that connects multiple consumer groups, enhancing efficiency and creating network effects.</u>

+The pipeline business model creates value by <u>controlling a linear series of activities wherein inputs at one end of the chain undergo a series of sequential steps that transform them into a finished product</u>.
+A platform model can be defined as intermediaries that connect two or more distinct groups of users and facilitate their interaction.

+## 4.3 Network Effects

+* Network effects occur when the value of a product increases as more people use it.
+* Double Jeopardy Effect: Larger brands benefit from higher loyalty rates due to their popularity, as customers of smaller brands are often aware of and likely to switch to larger brands.
+* The Internet enhances network effects (both Direct and Indirect effects).

+## 4.4 Multi-sided Markets

+* Competitive Limits
+  * When larger competitors enter the market, it can become challenging to compete effectively.
+Recognizing this reality is crucial for strategic planning.
+  * It may be more beneficial to focus on harvesting your existing business rather than trying to compete directly with these larger entities.
+* Exploring New Growth Opportunities
+  * While managing your current business, it's essential to explore potential new avenues for growth.
+This proactive approach can lead to discovering innovative strategies.
+  * Diversifying your efforts can help mitigate risks associated with relying solely on your existing business model.
+* Strategic Adaptation
+  * Adapting your strategy in response to market changes is vital for long-term sustainability.
+This may involve reevaluating your business goals and objectives.
+  * Embracing innovation and being open to change can position your organization for future success.

+Develop **content - user** to build critical mass chicken-egg problem : **《Matchmakers - The new economics of multisided platform》**
+* ZigZag strategy : pushing participation simultaneously till both side reach critical mass (ebay, YouTube).
+* Two-Step strategy : pushing participation on one side first (allow the company to achieve critical mass) and then fostering the other side of the platform
+  * video game industry - provider first; newspapers - develop content first.
+* Mixed strategy : pursuing zig zag first and then a two-step strategy (YouTube).

+Pricing strategy.
+Ecosystem governance.